 Human rights lawyer Amal Clooney and her movie star husband George have opened up their home in Kentucky to Hazim Avdal, a young Yazidi man who fled ISIS in war-torn Iraq.

 According to Amal and George's recent interview with David Letterman on his new Netflix series My Next Guest Needs No Introduction, helping Avdal succeed in America was an easy decision to make.
-Letterman, who met with Avdal in person on the new episode of the interview programme, spoke via iPad with Amal and George.
+Letterman, who met with Avdal in person on the new episode of the interview program, spoke via iPad with Amal and George.
 The attorney told Letterman:

 "I’ve had the privilege of representing a number of Yazidis who have been the victims of genocide perpetrated by ISIS over the past couple of years, that's how I met Hazim.
 And when I met him, I remember being so struck by his courage but also just his amazing spirit and how he spoke about, even after everything he lost, he spoke about his desire for justice, not revenge."